ianmaleney/maija-makela/src/pages/about.md

 ---
 ![Just a girl in the woods](/static/img/maija.jpeg "Maija Mäkelä")

-Maija Makela is a writer, musician and artist from Galway, Ireland.
+My name is Maija Makela, I am a writer, musician and researcher from Galway, Ireland.

-She has released two albums: *True Love* (Tulle, 2023) and *Bath Time* (Trapped Animal, 2019.)
+I have released two records: *True Love* (Tulle, 2023) and *Bath Time* (Trapped Animal, 2019, shortlisted for the RTE Choice Award.)
+I have toured internationally and have been commissioned to write new music for various visual art exhibitions, films and festivals.

-Her poetry, criticism, and non-fiction has appeared in various publications, including *The Stinging Fly, Poetry Ireland Review, Banshee, The Irish Times* and elsewhere.
+My poetry and non-fiction has appeared in various publications, including *The Stinging Fly, Poetry Ireland Review, Banshee, Berlin Lit, The Irish Times* and elsewhere.
+I also write frequent criticism on books and music and have worked as a copywriter for various creative projects.
+I am currently working on a novel.

-She is assistant editor of [fallow](https://fallowmedia.com/) and is a PhD candidate at Trinity College Dublin where she is writing about the work of Fanny Howe.
-She is working on a novel and a first collection of poetry.
+I am assistant editor of [fallow](https://fallowmedia.com/) and a PhD candidate at Trinity College Dublin where I’m writing about the work of Fanny Howe.

-Full CV available upon request.
+Full CV / bio available upon request.

+(I am available for commissions and always interested in hearing about potential projects and collaborations.)

 \
-Find her at:
+Find me at:

 * [Substack](https://mystes.substack.com/)
 * [Bandcamp](https://maijasofia.bandcamp.com/)
 * [A﻿ Glittering Web](https://www.are.na/maija-sofia/a-glittering-web)
 * [Dublin Digital Radio](https://listen.dublindigitalradio.com/resident/invocations)

-(I am available for commissions and always interested in hearing about potential projects and collaborations.)

 C﻿ontact: makelamm at tcd dot ie